Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 And they want to bring that down.

-I understand exactly what you're saying, Rush.
+I understand exactly what you're saying, Rush, but if they're taking on Goldman Sachs.

-But if they're if they're taking on Goldman Sachs, he's a huge capitalist is the wrong way to put it.
+He's a huge capitalist is the wrong way to put it.

-He is an industrialist wrecking capitalist societies he doesn't like.
+Is an industrialist wrecking capitalist societies he doesn't like.

 That was the second biggest profit made throughout this country.

-Now you can 2.8 billion, I don't care what Goldman Sachs did uh pales in comparison here.
+I don't care what Goldman Sachs did.

-And Soros is out there and he's he's gotten he supposedly went into retirement and has now gotten back in the game because he's so excited about the uh opportunities present.
+He supposedly went into retirement and has now gotten back in the game because he's so excited about the?

-Soros is a guy that that uh uh he profits amidst decline.
+Soros is a guy that that uh.

-In just in just one area of the market.
+He made 3.3 billion dollars last year in just in just one area of the market.

-I mean, that's not his whole annual take.
+I mean, that's not his whole annual.

 It's great to have you on the program.

-Yes, you know, this is I'm glad you brought this up because and that's that's the thing.
+I'm glad you brought this up because and that's that's the thing remember who got that ball rolling?

-Oh, yes, Chuck Schumer.
+Chuck You Schumer.

-It's a big problem, created a run on the bank.
+It's a big problem created a run on the bank.

 Guess who gets in there and buys it?

-So if I'm getting slapped around a little bit, I'll take a million dollars an hour.
+So if i'm getting slapped around a little bit, i'll take a million dollars an hour.

-Well, and the the the thing about this too is that we're always told it's the reti Republicans, all this insider trading stuff, profiting here and look who's involved in all this.
+Well, and the thing about this too, is that we're always told it's the Republicans all this insider trading stuff profiting here.

-Uh and I don't know about Paulson, but I don't think he cares.
+George Soros is by no means a Republican uh, and I don't know about Paulson, but I don't think he cares uh, we know that Obama is not.

-But I think if you look at the other people that bought it, they one guy had seventeen years of Goldman Sachs and went out and started his own uh fund management fund, and the other one had twenty years of Goldman Sachs.
+And that may not be an apt description of what all's going on here, but I think, if you look at the other people that bought it, they one guy had 17 years of Goldman sacks and went out and started his own uh, fund management fund, and the other one had 20 years of Goldman Sacks and and the problem is these people to me, I mean i'm an an-ran capitalist, these people aren't producing something, but I, I still think Wall Street, you know they provide a real service.

-They they you know it's a marketplace.
+They they, you know it's a marketplace.

-It's when someone has an advantage, and usually the government provides that.
+It's when someone has an advantage and usually the government provides that.

 I don't even want to call it crony capitalism.